 In this work, we first systematically investigate the SFT performance plateau through experiments at various data scales.
-Based on this analysis, we propose a multimodal structured reinforcement learning (MSRL) strategy designed to optimize the model at multiple granularities.
-Specifically, to investigate the performance plateau of SFT, we first construct the largest training corpus to date, which covers 24 distinct chart types and comprises 3 million chart-code pairs.
-To ensure the charts reflect realistic distributions and avoid monotonous trends, we design a two-stage generation pipeline that curates high-quality tables from arXiv papers and subsequently leverages these data to generate diverse and complex plot codes utilizing LLMs.
-Unlike previous works that apply RL directly after SFT \cite{ni2025point, chen2025learning}, our approach first investigates the performance plateau of SFT models.
-Establishing this baseline is crucial for isolating the true effectiveness of the MSRL strategy from gains that merely compensate for an unsaturated SFT model.
-To this end, we perform SFT on models with various data scales and reveal that simply increasing the SFT data volume leads to a performance plateau, which cannot be overcome by data quantity alone.
-To break through this plateau, we propose the MSRL training strategy, which incorporates multi-granularity reward functions from both textual and visual aspects to optimise the model.
-For the textual aspect, to handle format diversity in code generation, we first filter our training corpus to enforce a consistent structure, making it suitable for information extraction.
-Building on this standardized data, we develop a comprehensive reward function that verifies code correctness from five key perspectives.
-However, a reward function based solely on text is often insufficient, as it struggles to capture the overall structures of charts.
-To address this limitation, we introduce a visual reward mechanism.
-The core of this method is a render-and-compare process that involves rendering the generated code into an image and then employing an MLLM to score the visual similarity between the rendered image and the original input chart.
-By leveraging its multi-granularity reward function, MSRL optimizes both global context and fine-grained details.
-We evaluate models on various chart-to-code benchmarks \cite{shi2024chartmimic, he2024distill}.
-The results demonstrate that it establishes a new state-of-the-art, as it outperforms all previous open-source models and rivals the performance of powerful proprietary MLLMs.
+To enable this analysis, we construct the largest training corpus to date for chart-to-code generation, covering 24 distinct chart types and comprising 3 million chart-code pairs.
+Our two-stage data pipeline curates high-quality tables from arXiv papers and then utilizes LLMs to generate diverse and complex plot codes, ensuring realistic distributions and avoiding monotonous trends.
+Unlike prior works~\cite{ni2025point, chen2025learning} that apply RL directly after SFT, we establish saturated SFT baselines to isolate the true effectiveness of our proposed multimodal structured reinforcement learning (MSRL) strategy.
+Through experiments with varying SFT data scales, we demonstrate that simply increasing the volume of SFT data leads to a performance plateau that cannot be overcome by data quantity alone.
+To break through this plateau, we propose the MSRL training strategy, which incorporates multi-granularity reward functions from both textual and visual aspects.
+For textual rewards, we standardize code formats in the training corpus and design a comprehensive reward function that verifies code correctness from five key perspectives.
+Recognizing that text-based rewards alone may overlook overall chart structure, we introduce a visual reward mechanism: generated code is rendered into images and an MLLM evaluates their similarity to the original input chart.
+By jointly leveraging these multi-granularity rewards, MSRL optimizes both global chart context and fine-grained code details.
+We evaluate models on various chart-to-code benchmarks \cite{yangchartmimic, he2024distill}.
+The results demonstrate that it establishes a new state-of-the-art, as it outperforms all previous open-source models and rivals advanced proprietary MLLMs.
 In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose an MSRL training strategy that employs a multi-level reward function, which combines a rule-based component for assessing textual code correctness with a model-based evaluator for evaluating the visual fidelity of the rendered chart.
 Benefits from the MSRL training strategy, our proposed model achieves state-of-the-art (SOTA) performance compared to all other open-source MLLMs. \item We construct the first large-scale chart-to-code training corpus, generated using real-world tables as a data source.
 After applying several filtering methods, we curate a final dataset of 2.8 million samples for SFT and 33 thousand for RL. \item Through SFT experiments at various data scales, we identify the performance bottleneck, confirming that merely increasing SFT data quantity is insufficient to improve performance. \end{itemize}